Breast hypertrophy: Description and types

-The indication is an excess breast weight that exceeds approximately 3% of the total body weight.
+The indication is a total breast weight that exceeds approximately 3% of the total body weight.
 There are varying definitions of what is considered to be excessive breast tissue, that is the expected breast tissue plus extraordinary breast tissue, ranging from as little as 0.6 kg up to 2.5 kg with most physicians defining macromastia as excessive tissue of over 1.5 kg.
 Some resources distinguish between macromastia (Greek, macro: large, mastos: breast), where excessive tissue is less than 2.5 kg, and gigantomastia (Greek, gigantikos: giant), where excessive tissue is more than 2.5 kg.
 The enlargement can cause muscular discomfort and over-stretching of the skin envelope, which can lead in some cases to ulceration.

 Hypertrophy of the breast can affect the breasts equally, but usually affects one breast more than the other, thereby causing asymmetry, when one breast is larger than the other.
 The condition can also individually affect the nipples and areola instead of or in addition to the entire breast.
 The effect can produce a minor size variation to an extremely large breast asymmetry.
 Breast hypertrophy is classified in one of five ways: as either pubertal (juvenile hypertrophy), gestational (gravid macromastia), in adult women without any obvious cause, associated with penicillamine therapy, and associated with extreme obesity.
 Many definitions of macromastia and gigantomastia are based on the term of "excessive breast tissue", and are therefore somewhat arbitrary.

 A total of 115 cases of gigantomastia had been reported in the literature as of 2008.